dgruber/goreact/README.md

 There is an initial question followed by an automatic thought, action and oberservation loop which runs until the LLM concludes that it has an answer.

-The original paper describing the idea is [here](https://arxiv.org/pdf/2210.03629.pdf).
+The original paper "REACT: SYNERGIZING REASONING AND ACTING IN LANGUAGE MODELS" describing the idea is [here](https://arxiv.org/pdf/2210.03629.pdf).

-Here is a [a great blog post](https://blog.gopenai.com/react-a-bridge-between-llms-and-code-functions-54e5448c9a2) about the implementation in Python.
+Here is [a great blog post](https://blog.gopenai.com/react-a-bridge-between-llms-and-code-functions-54e5448c9a2) about the implementation in Python.

 ## How to use goreact?